 Zhou Peng

-On May 29, the Ministry of Emergency Management conducted a video training session on "Safety Management Standards for Fine Chemical Enterprises".
-The Chemical Industry Institute organized a centralized video training session in the academic lecture hall on the 22nd floor, with over 80 participants, including Deputy General Manager Yang Fangwen, heads of various departments, and relevant professionals.
+On May 29, the Ministry of Emergency Management conducted a video training session on the "Safety Management Regulations for Fine Chemical Enterprises".
+The Chemical Engineering Institute organized a centralized video training session in the academic report hall on the 22nd floor, with over 80 people in attendance, including Deputy General Manager Yang Fangwen, department heads, and relevant professionals.

-The mandatory safety standard "Safety Management Standards for Fine Chemical Enterprises" (AQ 3062-2025), publicized and released by the Ministry of Emergency Management, will be implemented on October 18, 2025.
-The publication and implementation of this standard mark the first release of safety management standards for fine chemical enterprises in China.
-It will help achieve systematic and standardized safety risk control and strongly promote fine chemical enterprises to fundamentally improve their intrinsic safety level and safety assurance capability.
+The mandatory safety standard "Safety Management Regulations for Fine Chemical Enterprises" (AQ 3062-2025), promulgated and released by the Ministry of Emergency Management, will be implemented on October 18, 2025.
+The release and implementation of this regulation marks the first release of a national safety management standard for fine chemical enterprises in China.
+It will help to achieve systematic and standardized safety risk control and will strongly promote fine chemical enterprises to improve their inherent safety level and safety assurance capabilities from the source.

-China has a large number of fine chemical enterprises, many of which are small, medium, and micro-sized.
-Overall, their automation control and intrinsic safety levels are low, and the professional capabilities of their employees are relatively weak, leading to insufficient safety assurance capabilities.
-In recent years, more than half of major chemical accidents and above have occurred in fine chemical enterprises, making them key and difficult points in safety risk prevention and control.
-The "Safety Management Standards for Fine Chemical Enterprises" focuses on fundamentally eliminating accident hazards and solving problems, adhering to problem-oriented, practical, and moderately forward-looking principles.
-It addresses weaknesses exposed by typical accidents in fine chemical enterprises in recent years, such as unclear process technology sources, low design requirements, insufficient automation levels, and incomplete reaction safety risk assessments, by clarifying technical measures and management requirements.
-At the same time, it summarizes the mature and effective practices from recent fine chemical safety special rectifications, expert guidance services in high-risk subdivided fields, and various regions and enterprises, draws on advanced technical concepts, and standardizes the technical sources, project design, trial production, and operation management of fine chemical enterprises.
+There are numerous fine chemical enterprises in China, many of which are small and micro-enterprises.
+Overall, the level of automated control and inherent safety is relatively low, the professional skills of employees are weak, and the safety assurance capabilities are insufficient.
+In recent years, more than half of the major and above chemical accidents have occurred in fine chemical enterprises, making them a key focus and difficulty in safety risk prevention and control.
+The "Safety Management Regulations for Fine Chemical Enterprises" focuses on fundamentally eliminating accident hazards and fundamentally solving problems.
+Adhering to the principles of problem orientation, practicality, and moderate forward-looking, it addresses weaknesses exposed by typical accidents in fine chemical enterprises in recent years, such as unclear sources of process technology, low design requirements, low level of automation, and incomplete assessment of reaction safety risks, clarifying technical measures and management requirements; at the same time, it summarizes the effective practices of recent special governance of fine chemical safety, expert guidance services in high-risk sub-sectors, and various regions and enterprises, drawing on advanced technological concepts to standardize the technical sources, project design, trial production, and operation management of fine chemical enterprises.

-For over 60 years, the Chemical Industry Institute has specialized in the fine chemical sector, consistently viewing intrinsic project safety as the lifeline of design and its primary responsibility.
-Actively, deeply, and systematically studying the latest national safety standards forms the basis for fulfilling this responsibility.
-Through this training, the safety risk awareness and prevention and control capabilities of the Chemical Industry Institute's technical team have been substantially enhanced.
-In the next step, the Chemical Industry Institute's technical team will rapidly convert learning outcomes into practical application, integrating them into the design criteria and review processes of specific projects, ensuring that every design output strictly adheres to the latest national safety standards, and delivering to the client truly safe, compliant, and reliable engineering design solutions, thereby genuinely undertaking the responsibility of safeguarding intrinsic safety at the design source.
+The Chemical Engineering Institute has been deeply engaged in the fine chemical industry for over 60 years, always regarding the inherent safety of projects as the lifeline and primary responsibility of design.
+Proactively, deeply, and systematically studying the latest national safety regulations is the foundation of fulfilling this responsibility.
+Through this training, the safety risk awareness and prevention capabilities of the Chemical Engineering Institute's technical team have been substantially improved.
+Next, the Chemical Engineering Institute's technical team will quickly translate the learning outcomes into the specific design principles and review processes of projects, ensuring that every design output strictly complies with the latest national safety standards, providing clients with truly safe, compliant, and reliable engineering design solutions, and effectively shouldering the responsibility of safeguarding inherent safety from the design source.

 Latest information